Skip to main content

 What this dot point is asking

-You must use the vocabulary precisely, apply the handshake rule to check or complete a graph, and convert between a drawn graph and its adjacency matrix.
+You must use the core vocabulary correctly, apply the handshake rule, and translate both ways between a graph and its adjacency matrix.

 The adjacency matrix